Please use this identifier to cite or link to this item: http://hdl.handle.net/20.500.11861/7856

 Title: Designing Employees’ Training by Immersive Serious Games?
 A Study of Digital Natives’ Satisfaction, Perception and Expectation in Corporate Training Practices

-Authors: Dr. LAU Kung Wong
+Authors: Prof. LAU Kung Wong, Nick

 Lee, Pui Yuen